lina98st/lina98st/README.md

 ---

 ### What I'm Working On
+- Completing Nucamp's Fullstack and Mobile Development Bootcamp

-Building a new portfolio to showcase my projects
+- Building a new portfolio to showcase my projects
-Deepening my backend knowledge
+- Deepening my backend knowledge
-Creating projects that solve real problems, not just tutorial code
+- Creating projects that solve real problems, not just tutorial code

 ---